Robert M. Allan

-Robert M. Allan (born September 12, 1880) was a member of the City Council in Los Angeles, California from 1921 to 1927.
+Robert M. Allan (born September 12, 1880) was a Canadian-born American politician.
+He was a member of the City Council in Los Angeles, California from 1921 to 1927.

 Biography

-Born on September 12, 1880, in Saint John, New Brunswick, Allan was the son of Martin Smith Allan and Shara Neptune.
-He was educated in the public schools of Saint John until he was 18, when he moved to Boston, Massachusetts, and finished his schooling there.
+Born on September 12, 1880, in Saint John, New Brunswick, Canada, Allan was the son of Martin Smith Allan and Shara Neptune.
+He was educated in the public schools of Saint John until he was 18, when he emigrated to Boston, Massachusetts, United States, and finished his schooling there.
 He did "electrical experimental work" in Boston and moved to California in 1903, where he joined the Electrical Workers Union and worked with the Woodill-Hulse Electric Company and then with the Auto Vehicle Company.
 He began working in insurance and finance in 1905, then became president of the Guarantee Finance & Securities Company and vice-president of Insurance Plan Mutual Building and Loan.
 He later formed Allan MacMaster Company, of which he was senior partner.

 Allan was married to Helen M. Urenn of Taylorville in 1907; they had two children, Robert M. Jr. and Lois.
 A Methodist and a Republican, Taylor was a member of the Jonathan, City, Breakfast, Casa Del Mar, Lakeside, El Caballero and San Pedro Golf clubs.
 His hobbies were golf and fishing.

 After leaving the City Council, Allan returned to his private business interests.